Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 # Analysis methods

-Eppo has three different methods for estimating the expected lift from experiment data and constructing a confidence interval around that estimate.
+Eppo has four different methods for estimating the expected lift from experiment data and constructing a confidence interval around that estimate.

 ## Overview